alethic/nxkit/README.md

 NXKit.View.Web.UI
 ----------

 ASP.Net WebForms starting point for NXKit.
 Contains a View control that you can add to the page, which imports all the neccessary client side objects and script.
+Communication with the server is handled using async postbacks, serializing the running document instance into the `ViewState`.

     <xforms:View ID="View" runat="server"
         CssClass="FormView"